5-Step Beginner's Guide to Writing Fiction (2023) (Part 2 of 3)

-Here is an overview for each element to get you started in learning about them.
+Here is a summary for each element to get you started in learning about them.

 PLOT is not the same as the story.
 Plot is the sequence of events in a story.
 It has a beginning, a middle, and an end.
 Most writers use the Three-Act structure along with 19th century German novelist Freytag’s Pyramid in plotting a novel, which is further divided into five essential parts.
 Here is an illustration:

-For myself, I like to make it simpler, with terms that are easy to understand and remember, and break the plot down to shorter, manageable chunks.
+I like to make it simpler with terms that are easy to understand and remember, and break the plot down to shorter, manageable chunks.
 Here is an illustration of my simplified plot system:

 In summary: There is a lead character (or characters) who has a certain problem to solve or a goal to achieve, encounters conflicts or obstacles that hinder him or her from solving the problem or achieving the goal, overcomes them in different ways, until a favorable resolution or outcome is reached.